-There is something more refreshing when juice is made from fewer and fresher ingredients, and this strawberry juice recipe has these qualities.
+This homemade strawberry juice is made with fresh ingredients, blended together to keep all of that nutritious goodness in the glass.
 The strawberries and small amount of sugar keeps the drink sweet, while the lemon juice gives it a slight tartness.

-It is also better knowing that it is made in a blender, meaning less cleanup and less time spent before being able to sip on this nutritious beverage.
+The other good thing about being made in a blender?
+This means less cleanup and less time spent before being able to sip on this healthy, refreshing beverage.
 Here are some tips and information on how to make strawberry juice.

 Strawberry Juice Benefits

 When making a drink with fresh fruit, there are bound to be some health benefits.
 It is full of the good stuff, so there shouldn’t be any guilt in drinking homemade strawberry juice, especially if you leave out the added sugar.
 The strawberry juice benefits range from health to beauty.